EliseWindbloom/audio2vmd/README.md

 - Voice detection and seperation
   - Automatically detects vocals from songs/background sounds and seperates the vocals to a wav file before conversion
 - Spilting long audio
-  - Automatically splits audio if it's longer 5 mintues, while also avoiding to cut audio in the middle of talking.
+  - Automatically splits audio if it's longer than 5 mintues, while also avoiding to cut audio in the middle of talking.
 This allows you to not worry about the 20,000 frames limit of MMD.
 - Optimized lips frames
   - Automatically calulate and delete unneeded frames to make the filesize much smaller and allow you to load longer files into MMD.
 - Batch Processing